- $13 Billion+ Won

-These instances can happen every day in Birmingham, and leave you in need of assistance.
-At Morgan & Morgan, our slip and fall team in Birmingham understands how serious this type of injury can be.
-We know who to hold accountable and will try to compel them to compensate you for your injuries.
+At Morgan & Morgan, our slip and fall team in Birmingham, Alabama, understands how serious this type of injury can be.
+We know whom should be held accountable and will try to compel them to compensate you for your injuries.
 Fill out our free case evaluation form to learn more today.

 The Duty of Care for Property Owners in Alabama